telliott99/smallprojects/mules.md

 [OTOH, should one of us prove to have an undiagnosed genetic disorder affecting copper storage, the safe level might be much less.]

 One study cited on the page above had subjects ingest 8 mg per day for 147 days without significant damage (including to the liver).
-However, they did accumulate copper, so this is probably too much for the long term.
+However, they did accumulate copper, so this is likely too much for the long term.

 The question is what happens at pH 3 or so during 15 min at a temperature of 0&deg; C.